boschresearch/sepMultiphaseFoam/README.md

 	- Download the Surface Evolver version 2.70 from [here](https://kenbrakke.com/evolver/downloads/evolver-2.70.tar.gz)
 	- Transfer the downloaded archive to your home directory
 	- Extract the archive in the home folder using <code>tar -xzf evolver-2.70.tar.gz .</code>
 	- Now, a new directory named <code>evolver-2.70</code> should be located in your home directory
+	- Follow the installation guide according to the [SE website](https://kenbrakke.com/evolver/html/install.htm#unix-version) to complete the installation.
+Especially, take care of the respective changes in the Surface Evolver Makefile to avoid errors during program execution.
 2. Install OpenFOAM v2212 from the ESI [website](https://www.openfoam.com/news/main-news/openfoam-v2212)
 3. Install Surface Evolver convergence algorithm and customized OpenFOAM solver
 	- Open a new Linux terminal: <code>Ctrl+Alt+T</code>